MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableSmtpParsing

-This setting disables SMTP parsing for network protection.
+This setting disables SMTP parsing by Network Protection.
+Valid values are:
-The accepted values are 0 and 1.

-- 1 - SMTP parsing is disabled.
+- $true: SMTP parsing is disabled.
-- 0 (Default) - SMTP parsing is enabled.
+- $false: SMTP parsing is enabled.
+This is the default value

 ```yaml
 Type: Boolean